metamath/lamp-guide/docs/index.md

    for more information.
    This implies preferring the newer "data-first" ReScript interfaces, for example, you should prefer `Array2` over `Array`.
+   Please note that using the pipe construct is not obligatory if you want to contribute to the codebase - you may still use conventional function application like
+   <tt>func(arg1,&nbsp;arg2)</tt> if you prefer.
+   However, during the pull request review, you may be asked to use the pipe construct in some places, especially where there are function chains (deeply nested function calls).
+   For example, instead of `func1(func2(func3(arg)))` the preferred construct is `arg->func1->func2->func3`.
 7. If you add/modify functionality, please add/modify tests.
    The source code for tests is in `*_test.res` files.
    RSpec-style tests are created using `describe({... it({... )} ..})`.